 Hikkim village is popularly known for the highest post office in the world and the highest polling station in the world.
 Of course, you can see the Chau Chau Kang Nelda peak from Hikkim as well but not as gorgeous as it is visible from Langza.
 You can also visit the ruins of the new Komic monastery while coming down from Hikkim to Kaza.

 There is a co-educational school as well in Hikkim up to eight

 The road from Hikkim to Kaza will give you goosebumps at certain sections being too narrow overlooking a 1000 Mtrs vertical drop down to Kaza ;)… Standing there and looking at the tiny little Kaza village, well, anyone will surely get those butterflies in the stomach.
 This very road offers some breathtaking views of mountains in Spiti Valley.

-In the end, I will highly recommend you visiting these hidden gems of Spiti Valley.
+In the end, I will highly recommend you visit these hidden gems of Spiti Valley near Kaza.
 Once, you will witness these magical yet beautiful places by your naked eyes, I am sure you will feel your soul got lost in the Himalayas.
 Feel free to leave a comment below if you have any queries or have visited these magical places in Spiti Valley and wanted to share some insights on it.

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.

 Also, feel free to share with your friends and family who are planning a visit to Spiti Valley in time to come.